 Importance of ERP

-- Improves customer satisfaction – ERP incorporates customer relationship management which is customer centred.
+Improves customer satisfaction – ERP incorporates customer relationship management which is customer centered.
 Provides better Customers interaction, increased throughput, improves customer services

 The ERP system will enhance human resource management of the University and allow better employee experience-from initial recruitment, payroll, performance management, time tracking etc